Promist-Moon/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-To ensure that you delete the exact lesson from a selected student, you must use <b>view</b> command to view the student first, and specify the lesson index shown in the lesson list panel.
+To ensure that you delete the exact lesson from a selected student, you must use `view` command to view the student <b>first</b>, and specify the lesson index shown in the lesson list panel.
 Trying to delete a lesson before viewing the student's lesson (through `view` command) may result in a wrong lesson being deleted.
 </box>